Heavy Breathing in Cats

 Pregnant or laboring

 Though panting is not as common for cats as it is for dogs, there are times when heavy breathing in cats is normal—like when they are pregnant, especially laboring.
-If your pregnant cat is panting and acting strange, there might be some kittens on the way!
+If your pregnant cat is panting and acting strange, some kittens might be on the way!

 Heat and exercise